ayeo/alligator/readme.md

 ## Usage

-Having rules at place we are ready to try what Alligator can do for us.
+Having rules at place we are ready to check what Alligator can do for us.
 ```php
 $food = new Person('Rocky', 'Balboa');
 $food->setAge(37);